mongodb/specifications/source/sessions/driver-sessions.rst

 A driver MAY omit a session ID in isMaster commands sent solely for the purposes of monitoring the state of a deployment.

+A driver MAY omit a session ID in ``KILLCURSORS`` commands intended to reap cursors that have gone out of scope.

 Server Commands
 ===============